MinhHiepPHAM/cybersecurity_mini_projects/README.md

 # Cybersecurity projects:

 The projects are only for learning the fundamental knowledges of cybersecurity.
-The list of project will be updated in this file.
+The list of project will be updated:

 1. Keylogger
 2. Packet sniffing